-&lt;sup>23 This is consistent with results in Fernandes et al. (2016), who find greater instability (entry and exit) at the firm level in developing countries.
+22 This is consistent with results in Fernandes, Freund and Pierola (2016), who find greater instability (entry and exit) at the firm level in developing countries.

-more destinations are more likely to remain a top good.
+In column 3 of Table 3 we add a control for concentration: the Herfindahl Index over Destinations for each product exported from each source exporting country.
+Higher concentration across destinations reduces the probability of a good to be in the top: Goods that are exported more evenly and to more destinations are more likely to be a top good.
+Higher concentration across destinations also reduces chances of remaining a top 20 good: Top goods that are exported more evenly and to more destinations are more likely to remain a top good.
 This result is significant, because it indicates the importance of destination-specific factors in determining instability, and we investigate this relationship further below.
-As we saw above, richer (OECD) countries are less concentrated by destination, and this can help explain part of the relationship of instability with income, as the coefficient to ln(Initial GDP per capita) $\times$ Top in Start Year drops by 40%.
-This is also evident in the correlations table in the Appendix.
+As we saw above, richer (OECD) countries are less concentrated by destination, and this can help explain part of the relationship of instability with income, as the coefficient to ln(Initial GDP per capita) x Top in Start Year drops by 40%.
+This is also evident in the correlations table in the appendix.